Mō TLRI | About TLRI

 The Teaching and Learning Research Initiative: Nāu i Whatu Te Kākahu, He Tāniko Tāku (TLRI) seeks to support research addressing themes of strategic importance to education in Aotearoa New Zealand that will lead to an improvement in outcomes for learners.
 Partnerships between researchers and practitioners are central to the TLRI.

-The TLRI was established by the government in 2003, and provides annual funding of up to $1,555,556 (excluding GST) for research projects of up to 3 years duration, that meet its criteria.
-The TLRI initiative has funded 192 projects to date (March 2025).
+The TLRI was established by the government in 2003, and provided annual funding of up to $1,555,556 (excluding GST) for research projects of up to 3 years duration, that meet its criteria.
+The TLRI has funded 201 eucation research projects and will come to an end on June 2027.
 The findings of all completed projects and details of research in progress are available at the Ngā Rangahau | Research section of this site.

 Since the fund’s inception, Rangahau Mātauranga o Aotearoa | New Zealand Council for Educational Research (NZCER) has coordinated the fund on behalf of the Ministry of Education.
 A TLRI is convened by the Ministry of Education.